dmachlanski/ncrm-causality-2021/slides/day_1/ml.md

 * That's it - we are given data, and we need to come up with an algorithm to join it up -- but in high dimensions
     * Can can be binary, categorical, real-valued - more on this later
 * How well well a function joins the data is called the "loss"
-* Multiple solutions exist, so loss function must take into account concepts other than pure fit
+* Multiple solutions exist, so a loss function must take into account concepts other than pure fit

+## Vs Causality

+* Imagine someone gives you data from a group of smokers
+    * What is their life expectancy?
+    * **Is smoking bad for you?**
+* You could potentially just do predictions using correlations
+    * What if there was a gene that caused early death and also made you like smoking?
+    * More on this tomorrow